Practice Aptitude Tests

 TAKING THE TEST

-You should work quickly and
+You should work quickly andaccurately through the test.

 Don’t get stuck on any particular question: should you have any problems, return to it at the end of the test.
 You should divide your time per question as accurately as you can – typically this will be between 50 and 90 seconds per question.